Highlanders ferry current position

 - Smoking on vehicle decks, as well as in cabins and passenger lounges is forbidden.

 - Wait for the onboard announcement before returning to your vehicle.

-- The ferry's MARINE ATLANTIC service started in April 2011.
-The sister-ship Blue Puttees (built in 2006 as "Stena Trader") entered MARINE ATLANTIC service in March 2011.
+Ferry's MARINE ATLANTIC service started in April 2011.
+The sister-ship Blue Puttees (2006-built as "Stena Trader") entered MARINE ATLANTIC service in March 2011.
 In May 2015, the company officially announced the purchase of both STENA LINE vessels for CAD 100 million each.